Mosaic I | Intellectual Heritage 0851 or 0951 (Honors)

 Please contact Jordan Shapiro, Associate Director for Digital Innovation, with any questions.

 The Intellectual Heritage Program runs several sections of Mosaic I and II each semester that are reserved for students for whom English is a Second Language.
 Only ESL/Bilingual students may register for these sections.
 These smaller sections provide additional support to students as they increase their skills in the university context.
 The curriculum is the same as all other sections of Mosaic, and completion of the courses fulfills the Mosaic requirement in General Education.
 Eligible ESL students can register for ESL sections via Self-Service Banner.
-If your registration is blocked but you believe you are eligible, please contact or visit Emily Mears, whose office is in 214 Anderson Hall.
+If your registration is blocked but you believe you are eligible, please contact or visit Emily Carlin, whose office is in 214 Anderson Hall.

 Please contact Jessie Iwata, Associate Director for Teaching Innovation, with any questions about our ESL sections.